Xycloo/soroban-paulette-smart-contract/README.md

     }
 ```

-Remember that all these function we are using we already have defined, take a glance at the beginning of the article to see what they do.
+Remember that all these functions we are using we already have defined, take a glance at the beginning of the article to see what they do.

 ## Creating a new office
 This is slightly more complex than the initialization, in fact we have to: